marweck/ask-form-template/README.md

 $ ask deploy
 ```

-The default invocation for is "my survey" so once your skill is deployed, you can [test your skill](https://developer.amazon.com/en-US/docs/alexa/devconsole/test-your-skill.html) in the Alexa developer console.
+The default invocation is "my survey".
+Once your skill is deployed, you can [test your skill](https://developer.amazon.com/en-US/docs/alexa/devconsole/test-your-skill.html) in the Alexa developer console.

 Following is an example conversation.